 Tucked away on the peninsula of Hancock Point, The Crocker House Country Inn was built in 1884.
 Its quiet, out of the way location, fine dining and simple, cozy guestrooms, make the Inn a relaxing home-away from home from which to explore Acadia National Park and Downeast, Maine.

 Hancock Point is a small summer community, rich with history.
-Within easy walking distance are an octagonal library, the second smallest post office in the United States, a 100+ year old summer chapel, four clay tennis courts and the town dock.
+Within easy walking distance are an octagonal library, the second smallest post office in the United States (no longer operational), a 100+ year old summer chapel, four clay tennis courts and the town dock.

 While the Crocker House does not overlook the water, it is bordered by Frenchman Bay on the south and east and the Skillings River to the west.
 On Hancock Point all roads lead to the water.
 Moorings can be reserved by guests arriving by water.
 The Point is perfect for walking, cycling and jogging.

 Read Article from Downeast Magazine 1997

 Note: Article opens in new window (127 kb)